Connection to MySQL server successfully established.

 Staurastrum boreale W. & G.S.
 West 1905

-A common species found in slightly acidic, mesotrophic, waters such as shallow vegetated pools and loch-margins.
+A common species found in slightly acidic to slightly alkaline, mesotrophic, waters such as shallow vegetated pools and loch-margins.

 References: